kumar-amar98/-Business_Insights_360/README.md

 After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team, let’s explore them.

+## Data Model

+- Data modeling plays a vital role and is considered as the basement of report.
+All the visuals will be build upon the data model.
+- Poor data modeling affects the over all performance of the report.
+- Following Good practices of data modeling is must.
+Refer this page to get to know the good practices [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)
+- In this project, we have followed Snowfall data modeling method.

 ## Project Outcome

 By using this report, decisions can be taken based on the data.
 Further it will help in answering n number of why questions based on the situations.